British Museum review (Jul 2015)

 But if you like Ancient Egypt then it's a must-see (forget Cairo, the British Museum is better -- we have nicked most of their treasures anyway).
 Some of the statues and monuments are colossal.
 They've got huge walls lifted straight out of tombs, and huge temple fronts and gateways.
 Don't forget to explore upstairs either, because there's plenty more up there.
 Some of the wall paintings and artwork are so sharp and colourful they look like they were painted yesterday.

 I don't think the Assyrians will be too happy when they see how many of their city walls we demolished and shipped back to England... and then we come to the Greeks.
 Oh dear.
-I'm sorry Mister Greek Man, but yes we did destroy half of your priceless Parthenon and cart it back to London -- but we had the permission of the Turks, you see, who defeated you in war.
-So basically that is tough !@$%!
-It's a bit like when I had a game of Monopoly the other day and we said the loser would have to do the washing up for a week -- that was the price of losing.
+I'm sorry if you're Greek because, yes, we did destroy half of your priceless Parthenon and cart it back to London -- but we had the permission of the Turks, you see, who defeated you in war.
+So basically that is tough !!@$%$%!

 My own personal view is that I'm all for grabbing statues and little bits and pieces like that, but when you find yourself tearing down walls and wrecking a wonder of the ancient world then that is taking things a step too far.
 Our argument seems to be that we are protecting the stones from further damage (aren't we the ones you damaged them?); but most of them are already broken up and busted anyway.
 These things are not in pristine condition, and it's difficult to see how much worse they could possibly be -- we wrecked them ourselves!